aredridel/recipes/Moroccan chicken with green olives and lemon.md

 ## Instructions

 Cut 1 lemon into 8 wedges.
-Squeeze enough juice from the second lemon to measure 30ml; set wedges and juice aside.
+Juice the second.
+Set the wedges and juice aside.

 Sauteé the onion with salt and pepper in a skillet until starting to brown.

 Add garlic, spices, ginger and broth and bring to a boil.

-Sprinkle chicken with salt and pepper and add to the skillet Add lemon wedges.
-Cover, reduce heat to medium-low, and simmer until chicken is cooked through, turning occasionally, 25 to 30 minutes.
-Transfer chicken to platter.
-Add olives and 2 tablespoons lemon juice to skillet.
+Sprinkle the chicken with salt and pepper and add it to the skillet in a single layer.
+Tuck lemon wedges between them.

+Cover, reduce heat to medium-low, and simmer until the chicken is cooked through, turning occasionally, 25 to 30 minutes.

+Transfer the chicken to a platter.

+Add olives and the lemon juice to the skillet.
 Increase heat to high; boil uncovered to thicken slightly, about 5 minutes.
 Season with salt and pepper.
-Pour over chicken.
+Pour over the chicken.

 [Source]: https://www.epicurious.com/recipes/food/views/moroccan-chicken-with-green-olives-and-lemon-352532